-This website is dedicated to the men and women who worked for Supermarine, from it’s earliest days on the banks of the River Itchen through to its final disappearance as a company name in the late 1950s.
+This website is dedicated to the men and women who worked for Supermarine, from its earliest days on the banks of the River Itchen through to its final disappearance as a company name in the late 1950s and early 1960s.

 Although the aircraft they made, especially the legendary Spitfire, and the places in which they made them feature prominently the real aim of the site is to focus on the people themselves.
 To tell their stories and share their memories of the company they called ‘Supers’.